-Where commented, most stakeholders consider it appropriate for AEMO to develop connection point forecasts.
-However, Energy Australia considers that NSPs are best placed to develop connection point forecasts.
-It considers the proposed rule may result in unnecessary duplication.
-46
+Where commented, most stakeholders considered it appropriate for AEMO to develop connection point forecasts.
+However, Energy Australia was concerned that the proposed rule could result in duplication of roles given that NSPs may also develop their own connection point demand forecasts.
+49